 67% of introverts I’ve surveyed believe that they are at a disadvantage in business as a result of being introverted.
-A causal factor is the negative perception of introverts that gets portrayed, which can in turn lead to people only thinking of the negative points.
-Some recent newspaper headlines make the point for me.
+A causal factor is the negative perception of introversion portrayed, which leads to people thinking of the negative traits of introverts.
+Some recent newspaper headlines, where negative traits of introverts are highlighted, make the point for me.

 What would you assume of the following news headline?